Corruption has been one of the hottest topics on the Brazilian agenda for the past few years for a number of reasons.

 The Supreme Federal Court declared on 17 September 2015 that political contributions from domestic or foreign companies to political parties or candidates are unconstitutional.
 Thus, the 2016 local elections solely relied on public funding (especially government-funded television and radio advertisements), contributions from individuals and resources from the Political Parties Fund.

 Although expectations on individual contributions were high, the 2016 local elections showed that there was difficulty in individual engagement in making contributions, mostly owing to the fact that (1) these types of contributions are not a habit in Brazilian culture (which they are in the United States, for example), and (2) the political crisis aggravated public distrust of politicians.
 Consequently, the 2016 local elections were much more subdued than in previous years.
 The ban on contributions from companies also privileged richer candidates, who invested in their own campaigns by means of self-funding.
+The 2018 election campaigns are moving along the same lines.

 IV FOREIGN BRIBERY: LEGAL FRAMEWORK